nsweeting/query/README.md

 ## Paging

-We can page our data by provding the params from our controllers.
+We can page our data by providing the params from our controllers.
 By default, Query uses the "page" query param for the page number, and the "limit" query param for the max number of items.
 The default page is 1, and the default limit is 20.
 All of this is configurable.

 ```elixir
 iex(1)> App.Post